 4. Are you behind a firewall?
 If so, please reference the next question.

 I think that I am behind a firewall.
 What is that?
 And, how could that affect me?

 A firewall is used to block unwanted traffic from your network and/or computer.
 Check with your Network Administrator or ISP to make sure that they have your firewall configured to allow streaming media content to be viewed.
 Tell them that you need port 80 open and if possible UDP ports 4040 and 7007.

-The media player is installed; I do not have any firewall issues, but still do not see the stream?
+The media player is installed.
+I do not have firewall issues, but still do not see the stream.

 If you have previously connected to the stream but are currently experiencing problems, try clearing your History and Cache in your browser.

 · 28k Dial-Up connection - Choose the 28k connection or Low Multibitrate stream

 · 56k Dial-Up Connection - Choose the 56k connection or Low Multibitrate stream

 · DSL - Choose 300k connection or high Multibitrate stream if available